waynodiablo/Oystercard/pills/factory_girl.md

 end
 ```
-Let's be clear: we're not *defining* the properties the User model.
-That's done within the User class (that said, you can drive the creation of a model by first defining its factory).
+Let's be clear: we're not *defining* the headings of the columns in the User table.
+That's done within the User class or elsewhere, depending on your ORM.
+(That said, you can drive the creation of a model by first defining its factory).

 What we're actually doing is setting the values of a default user, so that `create :user` will generate a model and corresponding row in the database containing those values.